Michael77/identify-type/README.md

 square(NaN); // NaN (Bren, what does "NaN" mean in our financial report?)
 ```

-Use `identify-type` to make working with JavaScript more enjoyable.
+Use `identify-type` to make working with JavaScript types more enjoyable.

 ```javascript
 typeof null; // "object"